-During the year, the Company reclassified certain comparative figures for presentation adjustments (note 26).
-The reclassifications had no impact on the equity net earnings of the Company.
+The Company reclassified and adjusted certain comparative figures for disclosure items to conform to the current year's presentation.
+These reclassifications and adjustments had no impact on the total equity or net earnings of the Company.

 Independent Auditor's Report